TombstoneActual0/cybercolor/README.md

-# Python Gradient Web Server with Custom ASCII Art
+# Vertical Text Color Gradient For OneNote, Google Doc's

 A Python script that generates a colorful gradient text, serves it via a simple HTTP server, and opens it in your browser.
 It supports command-line options for customization and displays a stylized ASCII art banner.